Computing the matrix exponential and the Cholesky factor of a related finite horizon Gramian

+and $c_k A^k \bar{v} \in V$ due to $A$-invariance of $V$.
+Since $V$ is a subspace, it is closed under linear combinations.
+Thus $v_k \in V$, and by induction this holds for any $k \geq 0$.
+Furthermore, since $v_k$ converges and $V$ is closed, $v_\infty = f(A) \bar{v}$ exists and lies in $V$.
+Lastly, as established $f(A)V \subset V$, but if $f(A)$ is invertible it defines a bijection between $V$ and $f(A)V$ so in fact $V = f(A) V$. \end{proof} Since the range of $\mathcal{C}(A, B)$ is $A$-invariant and $D^{-2^s}$ analytic in a region containing the spectrum of $A$, Lemma~\ref{lem:invariant_subspace} implies that if there is an invertible $T$ such that \eqref{eq:controllable_subspace_requirement} holds, then

+Consequently, it remains to establish the existence of such a $T$ to ensure that the approximated Gramian mathematically reproduces the controllable subspace of the exact Gramian.
+As noted above, this is true if the polynomials $\tilde{e}_{k,m}(z)$, $m = 0, \ldots, 2^s-1$, span the space of polynomials of degree $n-1$.
+This is essentially a condition on $s$, and the following assumption is required in order to find the smallest such $s$.

-and consequently, the rank properties in the computed Gramian are the same as in the exact Gramian.
-In order to find such an $s$, the following assumption is required. \begin{assumption} The polynomials $L_0, L_1, \ldots, L_q$ are linearly independent. \end{assumption} The table of coefficients in Appendix \ref{sec:coefficient_tables} certainly verifies this assumption for $q = 3, 5, 7, 9, 13$.
-Furthermore, the following result on the zeros of $N_q$ and $D_q$ shall prove useful. \begin{lemma} The polynomials $N_q$ and $D_q$ have no zeros in common. \end{lemma} \begin{proof} \citet[Theorem 2.1, p.
+\begin{assumption} The polynomials $L_0, L_1, \ldots, L_q$ are linearly independent. \end{assumption} The table of coefficients in Appendix \ref{sec:coefficient_tables} certainly verifies this assumption for $q = 3, 5, 7, 9, 13$.
+Furthermore, the following result on the zeros of $N_q$ and $D_q$ shall prove useful. \begin{lemma} The polynomials $N_q$ and $D_q$ have no zeros in common. \end{lemma} \begin{proof} Ehle~\cite[Theorem 2.1, p.
 22]{Ehle1969} states that all the zeros of $N_q$ are in the open left half plane.
-Therefore, by the well known relation, $D_q(z) = N_q(-z)$, all zeros of $D_q$ are in the open right half plane, which gives the desired conclusion. \end{proof} It remains to study the span of the union of the following sets
+Therefore, by the well known relation, $D_q(z) = N_q(-z)$, all zeros of $D_q$ are in the open right half plane, which gives the desired conclusion. \end{proof} It remains to study the span of the union of the following sets:

 \begin{lemma} Let Assumption~\ref{ass:legendre_coefficients} hold.
 Then $\Pi^m$ are sets of linearly independent functions for $m = 0, 1, \ldots, 2^s-1$. \end{lemma} \begin{proof} Let $v_k$ be some coefficients for the expansion of the zero function in the set $\Pi^m$, that is